-It certainly feels like the end of lockdown is coming closer and, to many of us, this means a return to our beloved sport, gym or simply access to more activities.
+It certainly feels like the the world is returning to some sort of normality and to many of us, this means a return to our beloved sport, gym or simply access to more activities.

 As this starts to happen, we will have an array of choices: some old training choices that we have desperately missed, some new discoveries from the lockdown period and lots of new options from the fitness industry.

-Over the next week, the Pure Sports Medicine’s Strength & Conditioning (S&C) team will be releasing a series of blogs which will cover: the physical qualities that may have been detrained during lockdown, how training should be performed to achieve long term success and how a progressive program can be implemented.
+Our Strength & Conditioning (S&C) team have written a series of blogs which cover: the physical qualities that may have been detrained during lockdown, how training should be performed to achieve long term success and how a progressive programme can be implemented.

 The aim of this short blog is to give some key considerations on how to return to your ‘normal’: